8 Sauna Benefits For Mind And Body

 Best Time to Use

-For better sleep: Use the sauna in the evening, a few hours before bed.
+For better sleep: Use the sauna in the evening, an hour or two before bed.

 For muscle recovery: Use after exercise, but wait a bit if your workout is more intense than usual.
 You don’t want to put too much stress on your body.